MINERVAS: Massive INterior EnviRonments VirtuAl Synthesis: Random Scene Synthesis

-\PAR{Entity Process Stage.} The Entity Process Stage is designed for batch processing entities in the scene.
-We provide some entity-level samplers to randomize attributes of each entity, including furniture (\eg, CAD model, material, transformation), light (\eg, intensity, color), and camera (\eg, camera model, transformation).
+The Entity Process Stage is designed for processing each object in the scene.

+We provide some entity-level samplers to randomize attributes of each entity, including furniture (e.g., CAD model, material, transformation), light (e.g., intensity, color), and camera (e.g., camera model, transformation).
 Depending on the characteristics of each attribute, we use different types of distributions for different attributes.
-For example, we utilize uniform, Gaussian distributions to describe continuous attributes (\eg, position, light), discrete distribution for discrete attributes (\eg, material), and learning-based distributions for other attributes (\eg, CAD model).
+For example, we utilize uniform, Gaussian distributions to describe continuous attributes (e.g., position, light), discrete distribution for discrete attributes (e.g., material), and learning-based distributions for other attributes (e.g., CAD model).
+Figure~\ref{fig:property} (b-d) shows the results of sampling different attributes using the entity-level sampler.

 Here, the common attributes are shown as follows: